Amanita virosa: Description

-Amanita virosa first appears as a white egg-shaped object covered with a universal veil.
-As it grows, the mushroom breaks free, though there may be ragged patches of veil at the cap edges.
+Amanita virosa first appears as a white, egg-shaped object covered with a universal veil.
+As it expands, the mushroom-shaped fruit body breaks free, though ragged patches of veil may persist at the cap edges.
 The cap is initially conical with inturned edges, before becoming hemispherical and flattening with a diameter up to 12 cm.
-The cap often has a distinctive boss; it is able to be peeled and white, though the centre may be ivory in colour.
-The crowded free gills are white, as is the stipe and volva.
-The thin stipe is up to 15 cm tall, with a hanging grooved ring.
-The spore print is white and the spores egg-shaped conical and 7–10 μm long.
-They stain blue with iodine.
-The flesh is white, with a taste reminiscent of radishes, and turns bright yellow with sodium hydroxide.
+The cap often has a distinctive boss; it is able to be peeled and is white, though the centre may be ivory.
+The crowded, free gills are white, as is the stipe and volva.
+The thin stipe is up to 15 cm tall, with a hanging, grooved ring.
+The spore print is white and the spores are subglobose and 7–10 μm long.
+They are amyloid, staining purple with Melzer's reagent.
+The flesh is white, with a smell reminiscent of radishes, and turns bright yellow with sodium hydroxide.